Skip to main content

 .catch(console.error);

-getCardStatusInWallet takes the following arguments: the last four digits of the payment card number in a string, a card description, and a device type.
+getCardStatusInWallet takes the following arguments: the last four digits of the payment card number in a string, and a device type.

 The DeviceType is an enumeration of either phone, watch or either.